Cactaceae Family

-About the Cactaceae Family
+About the Cactaceae or Cactus Family

 Cactaceae is a family that comprises around 175 genera and over 2,000 species of succulent plants.
 These plants are native to the Americas, from Patagonia in South America to parts of western Canada, and are most commonly found in dry or desert regions.
 Cacti have evolved to withstand harsh environmental conditions by storing water in their thick stems and leaves, which allows them to survive long periods of drought.
 The family includes a wide variety of shapes and sizes, ranging from small, spherical cacti to towering columnar species that can reach up to 20 meters in height.
 Many cacti produce showy flowers and are popular ornamental plants.